Comparative insights into insula structure and function

 Nature Neuroscience

-The insular cortex has become an increasingly important focus of neuroscientific research because of its broad involvement in psychological and behavioral processes, and observed dysfunction in many neuropsychiatric, developmental, degenerative, and metabolic disorders.
-While the insula is easily imaged in vivo in humans, it has also emerged as a key target for translational studies in nonhuman animals.
-However, due to a dearth of truly comparative studies on insula, the extent to which this region of cortex shares structural and functional homologies with human insula across animal species remains incompletely understood.
-Here, we systematically evaluate the current knowledge regarding homologies between model species and human insula, illustrating translational gaps to be filled.
-We examine the strengths and limitations of different laboratory species for investigating insula, discussing how these factors influence interpretation and application of findings to human neurobiology.
-Finally, we propose research directions that can strengthen the foundation for translational insula research and enhance our understanding of cross-species similarities and differences.
+The insular cortex has become an increasingly important focus of neuroscientific research because of its broad involvement in psychological and behavioral processes and its dysfunction in neuropsychiatric, developmental, degenerative, and metabolic disorders.
+The insula is easily imaged in the human brain and is also a key target for both fundamental and translational studies in nonhuman animals.
+However, due to a dearth of truly comparative studies on the insula, the extent to which this region shares structural and functional homologies between humans, monkeys and rodents remains incompletely understood.
+Here, we systematically evaluate current knowledge regarding homologies between the insula in model species and humans.
+We examine the strengths and limitations of various laboratory species for investigating the insula, and discuss how these factors influence the interpretation and application of findings to the human insula.
+Finally, we propose research directions aimed at strengthening translational insula research and enhancing our understanding of cross-species similarities and differences.